 Extreme configurability, performance, and a top-notch user and developer community are all hallmarks of the Gentoo experience.

-Gentoo Linux had its first release in 2000 and is still updated regularly since that time
+Gentoo Linux had its first release in 2000 and is still updated regularly.

-In fact, they are working with weekly releases now, so you always download the latest up-to-date software available
+In fact, they are working with weekly releases now, so you can always download the latest software available.

-In addition, it’s possible to download a minimal ISO image for computers (AMD64 architecture), you can use it to save a little time
+In addition, it’s possible to download a minimal ISO image for computers (AMD64 architecture), so you can use it to save a little time.

-And I’ll show you in the installation part where to find it for Raspberry Pi
+In the installation part, I’ll show you where to find it for Raspberry Pi.

 What are the Gentoo pros and cons?

-Before moving to the installation part, let’s do a quick recap about what you can expect by using Gentoo in general:
+Before moving to the installation part, let’s do a quick recap of what you can expect by using Gentoo in general: